 Questions and Answers

 Wrinkles on the forehead most commonly appear in two ways:

 - As vertical lines just above the nose, often referred to as “the elevens”; or horizontal rows across the forehead.
 The “elevens”, or glabellar lines, result from squinting, scowling, worrying or just plain thinking.

 - The horizontal lines may result from normal animation while talking, or from holding the brows up with the primary muscle of the forehead (the frontalis) during times of stress, or just naturally.
 These lines are primarily the result of continual muscle contraction and can become very deep over time.

 Do nothing differently, just go about your normal activities.

 Botox Treatment can be used for treating wrinkles in men and women, however men often need a slightly higher dose than women.

-Who should not have Botox?
+Who should not have the treatment?